American DJ Chantel Jeffries Causes A Stir Among Her Instagram Fans As She Flaunts Her Cleavage & Long Legs

-Bombshell DJ Chantel Jeffries was ready for a girls’ night out recently and she went with an incredibly sexy look to paint the town red with a couple of friends.
-Jeffries posted a couple of photos and a short video clip of her sultry ensemble via her Instagram page on Monday and her fans clearly loved this vibe.
+Bombshell DJ Chantel Jeffries was ready for a girls’ night out recently, and she went with an incredibly sexy look to paint the town red with a couple of friends.
+Jeffries posted a couple of photos and a short video clip of her sultry ensemble via her Instagram page on Monday, and her fans clearly loved this vibe.

 The 27-year-old California native initially posted a close-up selfie to her Instagram page.
 She had her hair straightened and styled with a side part and her gorgeous brown and blond locks draped over her shoulders.
-Jeffries had a glamorous makeup looking going and her lips were slightly parted as she kept a relatively serious gaze on her face.
+Jeffries had a glamorous makeup looking going, her lips slightly parted as she kept a relatively serious gaze on her face.

 Chantel tagged the fashion brand Revolve in this photo and she wore a stunning black outfit.
-The dress appears to be the Revolve “Mavis” mini dress that gave Jeffries the opportunity to flash a great deal of cleavage along with plenty of leg.
+The dress appears to be the Revolve “Mavis” mini dress that gave Jeffries the opportunity to flash a great deal of cleavage, along with plenty of leg.

 To kick things up a notch with this look, Jeffries added a pair of shimmery silver thigh-high Balenciaga boots that were visible in the second part of this Instagram post.
-The short video clip that Chantel shared showed her in her bedroom, playing with her hair as she took a couple of sultry steps toward the mirror while filming.
+The short video clip that she shared showed her in her bedroom, playing with her hair as she took a couple of sultry steps toward the mirror while filming.

-Jeffries has not had this post up for a full 24 hours yet as of this writing.
+Jeffries has not had this post up for a full 24 hours yet, as of this writing.
 However, it has already become one of the most popular she has shared in recent weeks.
-Of Chantel’s 4.5 million Instagram followers, nearly 380,000 of them already showed their love for this look by liking the post.
+Out of her 4.5 million Instagram followers, nearly 380,000 of them already showed their love for this look by liking the post.
 More than 1,100 people have added comments as well.

 “Who let you leave the house lookin so beautiful,” questioned one of the DJ’s fans.